-Note: the target name itself cannot contain slashes or dots.
+Target names can contain hyphens and underscores, but neither slashes nor dots.
 See also the Technical Notes section about some current limitations.

 Then, for each .parse target, a corresponding .eva target needs to be added to the TARGETS variable in the Makefile.
 This will run Eva on the test case.